Building and Running the Application

 Unnamed.
 Select it and enter a more meaningful name in the Name field, for example,

 Note that the newly created configuration is shown with a red cross to indicate that it is not yet ready to be used, as no module has been specified.

-Next, you need to specify the executable module.
-Expand the Module drop-down list
+- Next, you need to specify the executable module.
+Expand the Module drop-down list and select

 HelloDroid: it is the only executable module in your project.